-Jeff Brown, a resident of Ohio, was walking his bicycle across his front yard when he was stopped by a police officer.
+Jeff Brown, a resident of Ohio, was walking his bicycle across his front yard when he was stopped by a police officer for not having a headlight on his bike.
 The officer stated he smelled alcohol on Brown's breath and asked him to take a Breathalyzer.
 Brown refused and was subsequently charged and convicted of drunk driving, receiving four days in jail, a 6-month driver's license suspension and a criminal record.
-Although this may sound completely ludicrous, the laws in many states allow for those operating such "vehicles" as golf carts, lawn mowers, farm tractors and bicycles to fall under the same DUI laws as those driving a car.
+You can review the details here.

 Riding a Bicycle While Intoxicated

 Is riding a bicycle while intoxicated a criminal act?
 Generally speaking the laws from state to state offer some variation of "A person is guilty of driving under the influence of intoxicating liquor or any drug if the person drives a vehicle within this state."
 The question then becomes, "What is a vehicle?"
-In Washington, a vehicle is defined as "including every device capable of being moved upon a public highway and in, upon, or by which any person or property is or may be transported or drawn upon a public highway, including bicycles.
-It's hard to imagine that you could find yourself facing stiff sentences for driving your bicycle home from a party after having a few beers, but it can happen.
-Even if your state does not allow for the charge of DUI if you are caught riding your bicycle while intoxicated, a police officer may still be able to charge you with public drunkenness or reckless driving.
+In Washington, a vehicle is defined as "including every device capable of being moved upon a public highway and in, upon, or by which any person or property is or may be transported or drawn upon a public highway, including bicycles."
+In other words, many states, like Washington and Ohio, permit application of DUI laws for a wide range of vehicles, from bicycles to golf carts.
+In other words, you can find yourself facing stiff sentences for driving your bicycle home from a party after having a few beers (and even if your state does not allow for the charge of DUI if you are caught riding your bicycle while intoxicated, a police officer may still be able to charge you with public drunkenness or reckless driving).

 The Consequences are the Same as for Driving an Auto